Run, Run, Run

 Then—a blinding flash of white light.

-“Elliot?” she whispered her friend’s name, barely hearing her own voice.
-“Josh?
-Sandy?”
-She called out the names of her classmates.
+"Elliot?" she whispered her friend's name, barely hearing her own voice over the ringing.
+"Josh?
+Sandy?"
+She called out the names of her classmates, but her voice seemed to disappear into the thick, dusty air.

 No answer.